Jay-m8/Youtube-Downloader/README.md

 1. Run main.py
 2. Paste all the Youtube URLs you want in terminal, seperate URLs with commas and no spaces
 3. Select what directory you want the MP3 file/s to be downloaded to
-4. Done, type 'quit' once your're finished
+4. Done, type 'quit' once your're done